kailash-manasarovar/statement/docs/timeline/2023/june.md

 !!! tip "Am I being primed and prepared for that day"
     - I wonder as part of the NLP suggestions was the last class with the trumpet teacher being set up as something significant.
-    - Certainly this "setting up of events I should be worried about" was an ongoing theme with the hackers, particularly in [August 2023](august.md#going-public-on-twitter) when I was so frightened I went public on Twitter.
+    - Certainly this "setting up of events I should be worried about" was an ongoing theme with the hackers, particularly in [August 2023](august.md#going-public-on-twitter) when I was so frightened I went public on Twitter, and again in [March 2024](../2024/march.md#a-serious-attack-on-my-wellbeing-from-piano-teachers-at-denia-conservatory) when I became afraid for my life, and then again in [April 2024](../2024/april.md#lawyer) when I became certain I was going to be arrested.

 ## Sunday 11th June